 There is a concept of effectively utilizing limited data to obtain approval for rare diseases, etc. However, it was suggested that participation in international joint clinical trials should be a priority and the use of RWD should be considered only when clinical trials cannot be conducted, etc. Since it is not yet an established method, it is also important to collaboratively conduct pilot projects.
 The opinion was expressed that the use of RWD should be considered in cases where clinical trials cannot be conducted.

-It was also suggested that effective use of DCT in conducting clinical trials may change the speed of clinical trials, etc. In order to promote DCT, it is necessary to drastically change clinical trial operations and thinking, but this requires time and money, This will require time and money, as well as institutional measures to address inequities between those in Tokyo and those further away.
+It was also suggested that effective use of DCT in conducting clinical trials may change the speed of clinical trials, etc. In order to promote DCT, it is necessary to drastically change clinical trial operations and thinking, but this will require time and money, This will require time and money, as well as institutional measures to address inequities between those in Tokyo and those further away.
 The participants also agreed that it is important to challenge DCT without giving up so as to take advantage of its merits.
-However, the participants shared the importance of working together to avoid situations where people cannot make use of DCT when they want to, and to resolve any gray areas through guidelines and other measures.
+However, the participants shared the importance of working together to avoid situations where people cannot utilize DCT when they want to, and to resolve any gray areas through guidelines and other measures.

 In terms of information dissemination, it seems that industry and government are widely aware of drug lag/loss, but it is possible that medical institutions are less aware of it.
 In addition, the Pharmaceuticals and Medical Devices Agency (PMDA) will open an office in Washington, D.C., U.S.A., and will start efforts to make Japan known to overseas EBPs.
 Some of the companies have experience in disseminating information internally from their Japanese subsidiaries to their overseas subsidiaries, so there will be much to cooperate with them in terms of points to be communicated, etc.

-( Mitsuhiro Kondo, Vice-Chairman, Drug Evaluation Committee)
+( Mitsuhiro Kondo, Vice Chairperson, Drug Evaluation Committee)

 Share this page